 Case Search provides Internet access to information from Maryland case records as described in the Maryland Rules on Access to Court Records (Rules 16-901 through 16-912; 1-322.1).
 In January 2006, Case Search was introduced to satisfy information requests commonly received in the court clerks’ offices.
 This information includes names of parties, city and state, case number, date of birth, trial date, charge, and case disposition.
 Case Search includes detailed case information for all Maryland Circuit and District Court Case Management Systems.

 Maryland District Court traffic, criminal, and civil case records and Maryland Circuit Court criminal and civil case records are available.
+Court of Appeals petitions, appeals, attorney grievance and judicial disability cases are available.
+Court of Special Appeals appeals, applications for leave to appeal and miscellaneous cases are available.
 The amount of historical data may vary by jurisdiction based on when an automated case management system was deployed and how the system in that jurisdiction has evolved.
-See FAQ 4 for dates.
+See FAQ 5 for dates.

 All case types protected by the Maryland Rules on Access to Court Records.